March 24, 2020 Update:

 2. Recorded selections must have been recorded at a live concert during the current school year and this fact must be verified on Form C by the signature of the school principal.

 2. All music must have been from the same concert performance.
 Material from two or more concerts is not acceptable.
 The order of selections on the CD can differ from the performance order.

 3. Full Orchestra CDs should only contain full orchestra selections.
 String Orchestra CDs should only contain string orchestra selections.

-4. All announcements and any verbal identification on the CD submitted.
+4. There should be no announcements or any verbal identification on the CD submitted.
 Identification of the school or group name is grounds for disqualification.